Code-Institute-Submissions/sadafsafi22-ElectionSystem_NovResub/README.md

 ## Technologies
 * [Python](https://www.python.org/) - Python is a programming langauge using for this project.
-* [Heroku](https://www.heroku.com) - Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud. we are using Heroku to make online our website/System.
+* [Heroku](https://www.heroku.com) - Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud. and we are using this platform for hosting our online system.
 * [GitPod](https://gitpod.io/) - An open source developer platform for remote development.
-Used to edit and build the program. this project is using GitPod for developmenting and coding.
+Used to edit and build the program. this project is using GitPod for developmenting and coding and it really make everything easy and simple for developer.
 * [GitHub](https://github.com/) - An online host for web and software development projects.
 Used to store the repository.
 Linked to Heroku for automatic deployement with new commits. github is using for storing our project data and shareing with other people.
 * [Git](https://git-scm.com/) - Software for tracking changes to files.
 Used with GitPod to add, commit and push code changes to the repository on GitHub.for this project we are using the git to track our development stage
 * [patorjk](http://patorjk.com/) - A simple app used to Create text art from words, im using this for create the Election system on first time display(ELECTION SYSTEM)